vineet11pareek/JavaDSA/README.md

 - **`TwoSum.java`**
   Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

+- **`PalindromeNumber.java`**
+  Given an integer x, return true if x is a palindrome, and false otherwise.

+- **`MergeTwoSortedList.java`**
+  You are given the heads of two sorted linked lists list1 and list2.
+  Merge the two lists into one sorted list.
+The list should be made by splicing together the nodes of the first two lists.
+  Return the head of the merged linked list.

 ---

 ### `search`